Puente Learning Community

 - Transfer information and student success skills

-- A support system to help you over the hurdles of collegiate life
+- A support system to help students overcome the challenges of collegiate life